roblesisaac/dad/api/services/plaid/README-TransactionSync.md

   - Surfaces error details in sync session for troubleshooting
 - **Count Validation**: Maintains separate expected and actual count records for each operation type
 - **Transactional Safety**: Ensures database consistency across bulk operations
+- **Performance Tracking**: Records processing time and request IDs for traceability

-### 6. Session Finalization
+### 5. End Sync Session Creation

+- **Session Creation**: Creates a new sync session at the end of processing for next sync operation:
+  - Records operation results, counts, and any errors
+  - Sets appropriate cursor values based on success/failure status
+  - Stores performance metrics and transaction processing statistics
+  - Links to previous session for history tracking
-- **Status Update**: Sets session status based on processing results:
+- **Status Management**: Sets status based on processing results:
   - "complete" when successful and counts match
   - "error" when counts don't match or other errors occur
+  - "recovery" for recovery-specific sessions
-- **Error Storage**: Saves detailed operation errors in the session record:
+- **Error Storage**: Saves detailed operation errors in the session record
-  - Failed transaction IDs
-  - Error types and messages
-  - Original transaction data for retries
-- **Cursor Management**: Updates session with next cursor value from Plaid
+- **Recovery Preparation**: For error cases, maintains same cursor for retry in next sync
 - **History Linking**: Creates a linked list of sync sessions for audit trailing
-- **Success Recording**: Updates prevSuccessfulCursor when operation completes without errors

-### 7. Item State Management
+### 6. Item State Management

 - **Conditional Updates**: Only updates item cursor if no errors occurred
 - **Status Transitions**: